ndd21/PHYS281/docs/demo-classes.md

 e = Electron()  # note the brackets are required
 ```

-The @(class attributes) of the object can be accessed using a `.` followed by their name, e.g.:
+The @(class attributes) of the object can be accessed using a `.` followed by their name, e.g.,:

 ```python
 print(e.mass)